johnmm/nltk-wiki/Integration-Testing.md

 Here's the list of files that are involved in the setup.

-* jenkins-job-config.xml
+* `jenkins-job-config.xml`

  The Jenkins job configuration file that is imported to create a new job.

-* jenkins.sh
+* `jenkins.sh`

  This is executed by the Jenkins job (via Tox) to install dependencies, run doctest (`nltk/test/runtests.py`), compute coverage, and run pylint.
 Other tasks can be added to this later.

-* pip-req.txt
+* `pip-req.txt`

  This is a pip requirements file.
 It lists NLTK dependencies.

-* tox.ini
+* `tox.ini`

  This is a configuration file for [Tox](http://tox.readthedocs.org/en/latest/).
 Tox is used to enable multi-python test environments.
 For example, it allows to run tests with python 2.7, python 3.2, pypy, etc. This config file lists many test environments.
-Our Jenkins job is configured to use two of them: `py26-jenkins` and `py32-jenkins`.
+Our Jenkins job is configured to use three of them: `py27-jenkins`, `py34-jenkins` and `py35-jenkins`.
 These environments are set up to execute `jenkins.sh`, which in turn executes `nltk/test/runtests.py`.

-* nltk/test/runtests.py
+* `nltk/test/runtests.py`

  This is the official test runner for NLTK.
 To run tests, `jenkins.sh` executes this file.
-Every 5 munites, the Jenkins job checks the repository and branch specified in the job config file for any new commits.
+Every 5 minutes, the Jenkins job checks the repository and branch specified in the job config file for any new commits.

-If new commits are found, the Jenkins job pulls the new commits and run tox at the top level directory of nltk source code.
+If new commits are found, the Jenkins job pulls the new commits and run `tox` at the top level directory of NLTK source code.

-For each Tox test environments specified in the Jenkins config file, tox creates a [virtualenv](http://www.virtualenv.org/) instance.
+For each Tox test environment specified in the Jenkins config file, Tox creates a [virtualenv](http://www.virtualenv.org/) instance.
 Created virtual environments are reused instead of being re-created every time Tox runs.

 For each of the virtual environments, Tox runs `jenkins.sh`, which is the only command in the `commands` variable of the `tox.ini` file.